TanCans/NER/README.md

 ## **PRODUCT FEATURES/FUNCTIONS**

-- The algorthm uses NER of SpaCy to train the train data with Deep Learning (NN) for the characteristics mentioned.
+- The algorithm uses NER of SpaCy to train the model with Deep Learning (NN) for the characteristics mentioned.
 - With a web application any kind of text can be given as input, and the output could be received with the classified entities.
 - The application can be used for any plain text input or Mediawiki-based websites (while this was only tested on Appropedia)